Term Project, Fall 2012

 • I understand the ethical problem the presentation addressed.

-• The presenter was easy to understand.
+• The presenters were easy to understand.

 • Overall, the content of the presentation was excellent.